shapkarin/encrypted-contacts-assignment/README.md

 This app can be grow in web service.
 The currently for that needed:
 - separate contacts by users
 - add HMAC because the data now goes throw the https and the global network
+- responced data data at create and update can be replaced with only statuses

 Improvements:
 - Types